Muhammad-Faran/Lynk-Coding-Assignment/README.md

 Step 9: Build Assets
-Compile the project's assets using: npm run dev
+Compile the project's assets using below command and keep it running: npm run dev